nexus-graphql/nexus-cli/README.md

 - Spins up your local development GraphQL Server
 - Opens a browser page at `localhost` with the port you specified in the command line
-- From here, you can make queries to your data sources
+- From here, you can make test queries to your data sources
 - Any data sources that you add through `nexus add` will be reflected in the Explorer

 ### `nexus dashboard`